MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Remove-MgBetaUserAuthenticationSoftwareOathMethod.md

 ## SYNOPSIS
 Delete a user's Software OATH token authentication method object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgUserAuthenticationSoftwareOathMethod](/powershell/module/Microsoft.Graph.Identity.SignIns/Remove-MgUserAuthenticationSoftwareOathMethod?view=graph-powershell-1.0)

 ## SYNTAX